A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

 Ensuring acceptance by auditors will require that the yield curve be comprehensively documented, consistently applied, and provide results closely reflective of current capital markets and market changes across time.

 Bond Market Update

-To ensure market consistency, it will be helpful to monitor generally available market information such as bond index averages.
-Any variation in model vs. market results should be evaluated, understood and (presumably) explainable.
+Monitoring generally available market information such as bond index averages is necessary to ensure market consistency.
+Any variation in model vs. market results should be evaluated and rationalized.

 Building and Applying a Yield Curve

-After filtering the A-grade bond universe for grading, optionality and other factors, the portfolio consists of roughly 2,400 bonds.
+After filtering the A-grade bond universe for grading, optionality and other factors, the portfolio consists of over 2,700 bonds.
 These are arrayed across maturity groups; a curve is then fit to that array, with a goal of reflecting the mean/median yield for each maturity group.
 Note that two technical adjustments are made in the course of fitting the curve: